FedDAG: Federated DAG Structure Learning: Methodology

+The proof of Theorem~\ref{thm:convergence} can be borrowed from the proof of Theorem $2$ in \citep{pillutla2022federated}.
+Notice that, in our theorem, we have assumed that all clients participate in the aggregation for simplification and the conclusion can be easily extended to the general partial participation case.

-\subsection{Privacy and Costs Discussion}
+\subsection{Privacy and costs discussion}

-\textbf{Privacy issues of DS-FCD.} The strongest motivation of FL is to avoid \textit{personalized raw data leakage}.
-To achieve this, DS-FCD proposes to exchange the parameters for modelling the causal graph.
+\textbf{Privacy issues of FedDAG.} The strongest motivation of FL is to avoid \textit{personalized raw data leakage}.
+To achieve this, FedDAG proposes to exchange the parameters for modeling the graph.
 Here, we argue that the information leakage of local data is rather limited.
 The server, receiving parameters with client index, may infer some data property.
-However, according to the data generation model~(\ref{ANM}), the distribution of local data is decided by (1) causal graph, (2) noise types/strengths and (3) causal mechanisms.
-The gradient information of the shared matrix is decided by (1) the type of learning objective and (2) model architecture, which are agnostic to the server.
+However, according to the data generation model~(\ref{ANM}), the distribution of local data is decided by (1) DAG structure, (2) noise types/strengths, and (3) mechanisms.
+The gradient information of the shared matrix is decided by (1) the learning objective and (2) model architecture, which are agnostic to the server.
 Especially for the network part, clients may choose different networks to make the inference more complex.
-Furthermore, one may leverage some advanced methods~\citep{wei2020federated} for easing this issue, but this is beyond the main scope of our study.
-Moreover, if the causal graph is also private information for clients, this problem can be easily solved by selecting a client to serve as the proxy server.
-For the proxy server, it needs to play two roles, including training its own model and taking the server's duties.
-Then, in the communication round, other clients communicate with the proxy server instead of a real server.
+Moreover, suppose the graph structure is also private information for clients.
+In that case, this problem can be easily solved by selecting a client to serve as the proxy server\footnote{Notice that the DAG structure encoded in the data is not a secret for the data owners (clients).}.
+The proxy server needs to play two roles, including training its own model and taking on the server's duties.
+Then, other clients communicate with the proxy server instead of a real server in the communication round.
+Moreover, the aim of our work, and federated learning in general, is not to provide a full solution to privacy protection.
+Instead, it is the first step towards this goal, i.e., no data sharing between clients.
+To further protect privacy, more constraints need to be added to the federated learning framework, such as the prevention of information leakage from gradient sharing, which are studied under the privacy umbrella.
+To further enhance privacy protection, our method can also include more advanced privacy protection techniques~\citep{wei2020federated}, which would be an interesting work to be investigated.